satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 .. figure:: images/image03.png
    :align: center
    :alt:
 Figure 1.
-The top flowchart illustrates a standard scientific article review process before acceptance or rejection.

-The bottom flowchart illustrates our model of open scientific review, from inception of an idea through its execution and documentation.
+(A) The top flowchart illustrates a standard scientific article review process before acceptance or rejection.
+(B) The bottom flowchart illustrates our model of open scientific review, from inception of an idea through its execution and documentation.
 This article focuses on the review of the documentation, and in particular on post-publication review.
 The numbers in the figure refer to the five solutions we propose to improve the review process: (1) distribute reviews to many reviewers, (2) provide reviewers materials and methods to perform comprehensive evaluation, (3) acknowledge reviewers, (4) quantify review quality, and (5) expedite the post-publication review process and allow it to continue indefinitely.
-With the continued inclusion of new comments, the concept of a “publication” itself gives way to a forum or an evolving dialogue.
-In this sense, review can be seen as a form of coauthorship.

 .. figure:: images/image08.png
    :align: center